 About Jephias

-I am Jephias Maipi and I conduct the work of Zimbabwe Educational Empowerment Ministry, overseen by a board, all of whom are members of Hopwood Christian Church.
+I am Jephias Maipi and I conduct the work of Zimbabwe Educational Empowerment Ministry, overseen by a board, most of whom are members of Hopwood Christian Church.

 I was born in Zimbabwe, in southern Africa.
 My wife, Alice, and I have three children: a son, Shalom, and two daughters, Sharmaine and Shekinah.
-I graduated from Zimbabwe Christian College in 1997 and became a professor there in 2009.
+I graduated from Zimbabwe Christian College (now Central Africa Christian College) in 1997 and became a professor there in 2009.
 Five years later I moved to Tennessee to pursue theological and pastoral education at Emmanuel Christian Seminary.
 My purpose was to equip myself better for ministry in Zimbabwe.
-After graduation in May of 2019, I will prepare for my return to Zimbabwe by raising funds for my work.
-I finish my education more motivated than ever with the knowledge that God will use me for his glory.

 As I think of my vocational story, I’m reminded of Samuel’s words in 1 Samuel 7:12: “Thus far the Lord has helped us.”
 As Samuel saw God’s victory for Israel, so I see the victory that God has achieved in me.
 Who would ever think that a boy born in a non-Christian family would become a preacher, teacher, and professor?
 Like the children that ZEEM is sponsoring, were it not for the financial assistance of a caring Christian, I would not have been able to complete even my early education.